Summing Up: The View from Nowhere / The View from Here (SU)

 One Thing at a Time:

 In this first part of the assignment—SummingUp Part 1: The View from Nowhere—you are asked to summarize an article at first as objectively as possible–think about that clear window.
-In the second part of the assignment, you are asked to overwrite or rewrite (re-conceive, really) this objective sumary with the subtle (or not-so-subtle) shading of your own argument and opinion.
-We’ll practice our group summary skills with a brief piece by Newt Gingrich on adolescence, but in the official assignment we will all be summarizing Robin Henig’s “What’s Up with 20-Somethings?” which is linked on the course syllabus.
+In the second part of the assignment, you are asked to overwrite or rewrite (re-conceive, really) this objective summary with the subtle (or not-so-subtle) shading of your own argument and opinion.
+We’ll practice our group summary skills in class in a few articles before moving on to individually summarize a more complex and layered pieces about sustainability.

 HOW TO PROCEED–Part I:

-First, read the article carefully.
-Now, re-read it more closely, dividing the argument into important argument / theme clusters as we did in class with Gingrich.
+First, read the assigned articles carefully.
+Then, re-read them more closely, dividing the arguments into important argument / theme clusters as we will demonstrate in class.
 Write in the margins of your hard copy, underline the most important parts.
-Distil the author’s main point into a single thesis, and then consider how the author supports that thesis.
+Distill the authors’ main point into a single thesis, and then consider how the authors supports their arguments.
 What kinds of evidence do they employ?
 What illustrations do they provide?
 Pay attention to statistics, anecdotes, and opinions of credible experts shared by the author as well as their use of personal experience.

-The point is not to replicate the author’s organization and argument point by point.
+The point is not to replicate the authors’ organization and argument point by point.
 Indeed, you have to reproduce the argument in about 10% of the article’s original space.
-Therefore, you will need to to distill their argument into a more condensed and strategically organized space.
+Therefore, you will need to to distill their arguments into a more condensed and strategically organized space.
 You will have to cluster their ideas effectively and clearly, using your paragraphs as strategic containers for related ideas.
+Also, remember to maintain the summary frame.
+That means you’ll employ signal phrases with some frequency (e.g. “Robertson argues,” “Robertson contends, etc.).
+Also beware the list summary: avoid using words like “then” and “next.”
+Rely on forms of organization that go beyond mere sequence.

 HOW TO PROCEED: Part II

 In the second part of the assignment, you are asked to write another summary–this time an engaged one: the view from here.
-Think of how your own opinion about Henig’s argument will shape the details you include or exclude.
+Think of how your own opinion about the articles will shape the details you include or exclude, and how you make strategic organizational choices.
 Consider, as well, the rhetorical tone you want to strike: this can range from a more subtle reflection of your own point of view, to a more sarcastic or exuberant response.

-Though we will be working through a number of student examples in class, this is the only assignment that will not receive comments from me during the drafting stage.
+Though we will be working through a number of your own efforts in class, this is the only assignment that will not receive written comments from me during the drafting stage.
 I am doing this to emphasize the degree to which you are responsible for anticipating and correcting problems in your own writing.
-I encourage you to go to the Writing Lab for help (I handed out the relevant info in class, and you can also get to it via the “resources” tab on the course website) and to seek the help of your peers in and out of this class.
+I encourage you to go to the Writing Lab for help (@ the student learning center on the first floor of the library) and to seek the help of your peers in and out of this class.
 And, of course, if you do want some feedback, feel free to visit me during my office hours and we can talk about your work in more detail.

 LENGTH: